The Addiction

 Review:

 Now this is an interesting film for me.
-I never heard about it and it was listed in the horror encyclopedia that I’m working my way through.
-I’m not going to lie, this is one of the first arthouse horror films, that really set me down the path that I’m on with them.
+I never heard about it and it was listed in the Horror Show Guide encyclopedia that I’m working my way through.
+This is also one of the first arthouse horror films that set me down the path that I’m on with them now.
 It is an interesting take on the vampire mythos for sure.
-The synopsis is a New York philosophy grad student turns into a vampire after getting bitten by one, and then tries to come to terms with her new lifestyle and frequent craving for human blood.
+I’ve seen this a few times now, with the most recent at the Gateway Film Center.

 Later that night, Kathleen crosses a street and encounters Casanova (Annabella Sciorra).
 She grabs Kathleen’s arm and drags her down a flight of stairs into a dark alley.
 She demands that Kathleen tells her to stop like she means and for her to leave.
-She cannot do it and Casanova bites her neck.
+She cannot do it so Casanova bites her neck.
 It turns out that she is a vampire.
 Taylor goes to the hospital.
 She is checked out and they inform her that she does not have AIDS, as it cannot manifest that quickly.
 They think that she might have acute anemia that is now presenting.
 She is cleared to go home with a big bandage on her neck.
 Kathleen gets home and begins to clean the blood from her neck.
-She is visible shaken and scared.
+She is visibly shaken and scared.

 She then becomes sick.
 She goes to class the next day and has to get-up in the middle of her professor’s (Paul Calderon) lecture to go to the bathroom.
 She throws up blood and convulses on the ground.
 Taylor begins to wear sunglasses and has lost her appetite.
-She also has taken an even darker view on the world.
+She also has taken an even darker view of the world.
 Her first feeding is from taking blood from a homeless man with a syringe and injecting herself with it.

 There is a weird scene where Kathleen and her professor go out.
-This is odd, because he comes home with her and they shoot up heroin.
+This is odd because he comes home with her and they shoot up heroin.
 He has two blood spots on his arm with one saying ‘in’ and the other ‘out’.
 She uses his blood to feed her addiction.

 Taylor’s addiction grows worse and worse.
 As she is looking for victims, this brings her to Peina (Christopher Walken).
 He is like her and he takes her back to his place.
-She wants to know more about their condition, but he doesn’t have a lot of answers.
-He has been able to keep his cravings under control and lives a pretty normal life.
+She wants to know more about their condition, but he doesn’t have answers.
+He has been able to keep his cravings under control and lives a normal life.
 He does feed on Kathleen and the pain is so great she wants to kill herself.
 He scoffs at her when she tries, knowing it has no effect.
-This encounter does re-invigorate her in school and leads her to her master plan.
+This encounter does re-invigorate her in school and leads her to her grand plan.

 My Rating: 8 out of 10